jpmml/jpmml-evaluator/features.md

 Features
 ========

-# Summary #
+# Overview #

-The JPMML-Evaluator library is *de facto* the Reference Implementation (RI) of the Predictive Model Markup Language (PMML) for the Java platform.
+The JPMML-Evaluator library is *de facto* the reference implementation of the PMML specification for the Java platform.

 The primary objective is to provide full compliance with 4.X versions of the PMML specification (released since 2009).
 The secondary objective is to provide maximum working compliance with 3.X versions of the PMML specification (released between 2004 and 2007).
-It means that some PMML features whose scope is limited to 3.X versions (eg. removed or deprecated in 4.X versions) are not supported.
+It means that some PMML features whose scope is limited to 3.X versions (eg. removed or deprecated in 4.X versions) may not be supported.

 ### General structure ###